chefspec/chefspec/README.md

 attributes that you provide.

 # Compatibility
 **This is alpha-quality at the moment**.
 The API is likely to change substantially.
-ChefSpec currently works only with Chef 0.9.12 and has been tested on Ruby 1.8.7.
+ChefSpec is currently tested with Chef 0.9.12 and 0.10.2 on MRI 1.8.7 and 1.9.2.
 It may make your machine burst into flames or install OS X Lion.

 # Quick Start
 Given an existing cookbook directory structure, create a new `spec` directory within it to hold your specs.